tsunagun/rdf_string/README.md

 Acknowledgement
 ----------
 I refer to [Structured Data Linter](https://github.com/structured-data/linter).
-I use his code to detect formats(RDFa, Microdata, RDF/XML).
+I use his code to detect formats(RDFa, Microdata, RDF/XML, and so on).
 Thanks for all.

 License